cekbote/dsp-lab/Lab-06/Readme.md

 **Data and Code Links**

-1. The Codes can be found [here.](https://github.com/Chanakya-Ekbote/DSP-Lab/tree/master/Lab-05/Code)
+1. The Codes can be found [here.](https://github.com/Chanakya-Ekbote/DSP-Lab/tree/master/Lab-06/Code)
-2. The Data can be found [here.](https://github.com/Chanakya-Ekbote/DSP-Lab/tree/master/Lab-05/Data)
 ---

 Pole-Zero Method for Filter Design